Ready to take your small business to the next level?!

 Follow along with these 3 steps to get GA installed on your site.

-Step #1 – Create your Google Analytics account and set your property
+Step #1 – Configure your Google Analytics property

 Go to the Google Analytics page and sign up for a free account.
 You can use an existing Google account or create a new one for this purpose.